jeff-zucker/solid-file-client/README.md

 The configFile parameter is optional.
 It should point to a JSON file as described below.
-If no configFile is specified, the method will look for the file name in an environment variable SOLIDCRED.
-If neither is found, the method looks for a file named solid-credentials.json in the same folder as the script is run.
+If no configFile is specified, the method will look for the file named ~/.solid-auth-client-config.json.

 Wherever it is located, the file must contain a JSON structure like
 this: